Lvchangze/lvchangze.github.io/_pages/about.md

 I'm currently a Ph.D. student (from fall, 2022) at the [School of Computer Science](https://cs.fudan.edu.cn/) of [Fudan University](https://www.fudan.edu.cn/) and a member of the [FudanNLP Lab](https://nlp.fudan.edu.cn/), advised by A.P.
 [Xiaoqing Zheng (郑骁庆)](https://faculty.fudan.edu.cn/zhengxq/zh_CN/) and Prof. [Xuanjing Huang (黄萱菁)](https://xuanjing-huang.github.io/).

-My research interests cover Brain-inspired Computing, Large Language Models, Multi-Modal LLMs, and AI for Science.
+My research interests cover Brain-inspired Computing, Large Language Models, and AI for Science.
 I am currently working on **Spiking Neural Networks (SNNs) for Sequential Tasks** and **Biologically-Plausible Learning Algorithms**.

 Led projects as first author published in ICML, NeurIPS, and ICLR.